TeachBooks/mirror_mude_book/book/time_series/acf.md

 # Autocovariance function (ACF)

-The goal of this chapter will be to the autocovariance function (ACF) for a stationary time series, and the relation between ACF and power spectral density (PSD)
+The goal of this chapter is to introduce the autocovariance function (ACF) for a stationary time series, and describe the relationship between ACF and power spectral density (PSD).

-## Autocovariance and autocorrelation
+## Autocovariance and utocorrelation

 Let us assume an arbitrary (discrete) time series, $Y=[Y_1,Y_2,...,Y_m]$, with mean $\mathbb{E}(Y)=\mu$ and variance $\sigma^2_{i}=\sigma^2$.

 The *formal* autocovariance is defined as

+% see below MMMMM

 $$
 Cov(Y_t, Y_{t-\tau}) = \mathbb{E}((Y_t-\mu)(Y_{t-\tau}-\mu))=\mathbb{E}(Y_tY_{t-\tau})-\mu^2=c_{\tau}